Trachinotus ovatus

-Trachinotus ovatus, the pompano which is also known as the derbio or silverfish, is a species of ray-finned fish in the family Carangidae, the jacks.
+Trachinotus ovatus, the pompano which is also known as the derbio or silverfish, is a species of ray-finned fish in the family Trachinotidae.
 It has large, strong fins.
 It is common in the Mediterranean Sea, and in the Atlantic Ocean from the British Isles and Scandinavia, where it is a vagrant, to the Gulf of Guinea and Angola.

 Description

 Trachinotus ovatus has an elongated body which is strongly compressed laterally.
 The background colour of the body is silver with a greenish back.
 It has a caudal fin which is obviously split or forked and which has black margins and a white spot on the upper half of the fin.
 The dorsal and anal fins are marked with black spots.
 Along the centre line of the flanks there are three to five black spots.
 This species can grow to 70 cm long, although it normally attains no more than 35 cm, and it can grow a weight of as much as 2.8 kg.